Microwave landing system: Data communications

 The data transmission can include both the basic and auxiliary data words.
 All MLS facilities transmit basic data.
 Where needed, auxiliary data can be transmitted.
 MLS data are transmitted throughout the azimuth (and back azimuth when provided) coverage sectors.
 Representative data include: Station identification, Exact locations of azimuth, elevation and DME/P stations (for MLS receiver processing functions), Ground equipment performance level; and DME/P channel and status.

 MLS identification is a four-letter designation starting with the letter M. It is transmitted in International Morse Code at least six times per minute by the approach azimuth (and back azimuth) ground equipment.

 Auxiliary data content: Representative data include: 3-D locations of MLS equipment, Waypoint coordinates, Runway conditions and Weather (e.g., RVR, ceiling, altimeter setting, wind, wake vortex, wind shear).

 Future

 In the United States, the FAA suspended the MLS program in 1994 in favor of the GPS (Wide Area Augmentation System WAAS).
 The FAA's inventory of instrument flight procedures no longer includes any MLS locations; the last two were eliminated in 2008.

 Due to different operational conditions in Europe many countries (particularly those known for low visibility conditions) were expected to embrace the MLS system as a replacement to ILS.
 However, in reality the only major installation was London Heathrow Airport, which was decommissioned on 31 May 2017.
-Other major airports, such as Frankfurt Airport which were expected to install MLS have instead published ground-based augmentation system (GBAS) approaches.
+Other major airports, such as Frankfurt Airport which were expected to install MLS have instead installed ground-based augmentation system (GBAS) systems and published GBAS-based approach procedures.

 As more GBAS system are installed, then the further installation of MLS or continued operation of existing systems must be in doubt.